Open Burning Restrictions

 - Open burning permits will be issued during designated burning seasons and any burning outside of these designated seasons is not permitted.

 - Open burning outside of those designated seasons will result in a fine and/or cost recovery charges.
 Details can be found in Fire Service Bylaw No. 3055-2020

 - The Fire Chief may extend or cancel open burning periods due to a number of different conditions (fire risk, air quality, etc.).

 Alternatives to Open Burning

-By not burning your waste, you’re helping to preserve the air quality in the sensitive Fraser Valley air shed.
-Open burning not only poses serious health risks to the people who are burning, but also exposes their families, pets, neighbours and the surrounding community to the toxic chemicals found in smoke.
+- By not burning your waste, you’re helping to preserve the air quality in the sensitive Fraser Valley air shed.
+Open burning poses serious health risks to the people who are burning and exposes their families, pets, neighbours, and the surrounding community to the toxic chemicals found in smoke.